 The first is found in Ephesians 1:4, which the NASB translates as “chose.”
-Here is v4 from the NA27 Greek text, “καθὼς ἐξελέξατο ἡμᾶς ἐν αὐτῷ πρὸ καταβολῆς κόσμου εἶναι ἡμᾶς ἁγίους καὶ ἀμώμους κατενώπιον αὐτοῦ ἐν ἀγάπῃ”, or, “Even as he chose us in him before the foundation of the world for us to be holy and blameless in his sight, in love…” The verb chose translates ἐξελέξατο (exelexato), “to pick or choose out for oneself.” ξελέξατο is the Aorist, Indicative, Middle case of ἐκλέγομαι (eklegomai).
+Here is v4 from the NA28 Greek text: “καθὼς ἐξελέξατο ἡμᾶς ἐν αὐτῷ πρὸ καταβολῆς κόσμου εἶναι ἡμᾶς ἁγίους καὶ ἀμώμους κατενώπιον αὐτοῦ ἐν ἀγάπῃ”, or, “Even as he chose us in him before the foundation of the world for us to be holy and blameless in his sight, in love…” The verb “chose” translates ἐξελέξατο (exelexato), “to pick or choose out for oneself.”
+Exelexato is the Aorist, Indicative, Middle case of ἐκλέγομαι (eklegomai).
 This verb case denotes simple action taking place in the past.
 The middle voice pictures the subject acting in its own interest, that is, it receives the benefit of the action.
-Therefore, this verb case tells us that that God the one choosing independently in the past and did so primarily for his own interest, this, for his glory.
-Also, no where mentioned here is the fodder for most the straw man attacks I have experienced pertaining to election.
+Therefore, this verb case tells us that God, the one choosing independently in the past, did so primarily for his own interest, and this for his glory.
+Also, no where mentioned here is the fodder for most of the straw man attacks I have experienced pertaining to election.
 God elected or chose for himself those who would believe and be of his kingdom.
-He did not reject or those not chosen, he simply did not elect them.
+He did not reject those not chosen, he simply did not elect them.
 It is not necessary to do that.
 Why?
 Ephesians 2 tells us plainly that all are born dead in trespasses and sins.
 Without God intervening, no one comes to Christ.

 The third polemic verb, found in Romans 8:29, is translated in the NASB as “He foreknew.”
-This is translating the verb προέγνω (proegnō), “know beforehand.” Προέγνω is the Aorist, Indicative, Active of προγινώσκω (proginōskō).
+This is translating the verb προέγνω (proegnō), “know beforehand.”
+Proegnō is the Aorist, Indicative, Active of προγινώσκω (proginōskō).
 The best way to understand what Paul was attempting to say here is to look at the subject of the verb.
-Here is Romans 8:29-30 from and NA27 followed by my translation.
+Here is Romans 8:29-30 from and NA28 followed by my translation.

 29 ὅτι οὓς προέγνω, καὶ προώρισεν συμμόρφους τῆς εἰκόνος τοῦ υἱοῦ αὐτοῦ, εἰς τὸ εἶναι αὐτὸν πρωτότοκον ἐν πολλοῖς ἀδελφοῖς· 30 οὓς δὲ προώρισεν, τούτους καὶ ἐκάλεσεν· καὶ οὓς ἐκάλεσεν, τούτους καὶ ἐδικαίωσεν· οὓς δὲ ἐδικαίωσεν, τούτους καὶ ἐδόξασεν.
-(Romans 8:29-30 NA27)
+Romans 8:29-30 (NA28)

 29 Because whom he foreknew, he also predestined to be conformed to the image of his Son for him to be Firstborn among many brothers.
 30 And whom he predestined these also he called and whom he called these also he justified and whom he justified these also he glorified.
-(Romans 8:29-30 Possessing the Treasure New Testament V1)
+Romans 8:29-30 (translated from the NA28 Greek text)

 This is, of course, the Ordo Salutis.
 Notice that it is God doing all the action and the subject of all of the action is those “whom he foreknew…”This is not a foreknowledge of facts, but a foreknowledge of each of those in Christ personally.
 Each was foreknown before the foundation of the world.
 God predestined each of them to be conformed to the image of his Son.
 Because of this predestination he, therefore, called them, justified them and their glorification awaits in eternity.